 At my school, we had a different time schedule on Wednesdays.
 My incredible instructional aide used to call them, “Wacky Wednesdays”.

-My students especially were always thrown off balance to this change of routine.
+My students were always thrown off balance by this change of routine.
 I found it difficult to complete normal daily tasks even though class periods were only 10 minutes shorter.

 Work Together Wednesdays